Skip to Content

 “That’s one of the reasons it’s so important that people like [Assistant Principal] Maggie Tran exist,” Payton added.
 “They are administrators who work so hard to mitigate those outcomes and buoy them with helpful support and methods of making teachers’ lives easier, not harder.”

-If the restructuring decision was made to support students’ academic growth, a consequence has been its impact on staff morale.
+If the restructuring decision was made to support students’ academic growth, a consequence has been an apparent impact on staff morale.

 “I’ll probably reapply,” Caddel said.
 “But the other thing I say is, ‘Would you?’
 I’m loyal to the school; I came here specifically over other schools.
 But if my loyalty isn’t being reciprocated, that isn’t a healthy relationship.”